openshift/ptp-operator/test/DEVELOPERS.md

 #### should have the ptp operator deployment in running state
 Checks that the "ptp-operator" deployment is deployed and ready.
 Expected replica are matching available replicas.
 Fails if the deployment fails to be ready after a 10 minute timeout.
 #### should have the linuxptp daemonset in running state
-Checks that the "linuxptp-daemon" daemonset is in running state meaning that expected replicas match avialable replicas and all pods are in a ready state.
+Checks that the "linuxptp-daemon" daemonset is in running state meaning that expected replicas match available replicas and all pods are in a ready state.
 Fails if the "linuxptp-daemon" fails to become ready after 5 minutes.
 #### should have the ptp CRDs available in the cluster
 Check that all 3 CRDs created by the ptp-operator are created in the cluster:
 - "nodeptpdevices.ptp.openshift.io"